You are here

 Visit this artist's website: http://www.earbox.com

-Composer, conductor, and creative thinker – John Adams occupies a unique position in the world of American music.
-His works, both operatic and symphonic, stand out among contemporary classical compositions for their depth of expression, brilliance of sound, and the profoundly humanist nature of their themes.
-Over the past 25 years, Adams’ music has played a decisive role in turning the tide of contemporary musical aesthetics away from academic modernism and toward a more expansive, expressive language, entirely characteristic of his New World surroundings.
+Composer, conductor, and creative thinker – JOHN ADAMS occupies a unique position in the world of music.
+His works stand out among contemporary classical compositions for their depth of expression, brilliance of sound, and the profoundly humanist nature of their themes.
+Works spanning more than three decades are among the most-performed of all contemporary classical music, among them Harmonielehre, Shaker Loops, Violin Concerto, Chamber Symphony, Doctor Atomic Symphony, and Short Ride in a Fast Machine.

 Born and raised in New England, Adams learned the clarinet from his father and played in marching bands and community orchestras during his formative years.
-He began composing at age ten and heard his first orchestral pieces performed while still a teenager.
-The intellectual and artistic traditions of New England, including his studies at Harvard University and attendance at Boston Symphony Orchestra concerts, helped shape him as an artist and thinker.
-After earning two degrees from Harvard, he moved to Northern California in 1971 and has since lived in the San Francisco Bay area.
+He began composing at the age of ten.
+His first orchestral pieces were performed while he was still a teenager.

 Adams has received honorary doctorates from Yale, Harvard, Northwestern University, Cambridge University and the Juilliard School.
 A provocative writer, he is author of a highly acclaimed autobiography Hallelujah Junction and is a frequent contributor to the New York Times Book Review.

 The official John Adams website is earbox.com.